GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

 ---------------

 Sometimes, you need to represent a complicated **non-linear** relationship in your constraints.
-However the relationship does not have an easy to write algebra.
-If you can provide function evaluation and first derivatives, you can embed your relationship in GAMSPy using External Equations.
+However, the relationship doesn't have an easy-to-write algebraic expression.
+If you can provide function evaluations and first derivatives, you can embed your relationship in GAMSPy using External Equations.